MI Tax-Deductibility

 6. Is deductibility applicable for all loan types?

 There is no differentiation among loan types.
-But the premium has to be for what is considered “acquisition indebtedness” on a “qualified residence.”
+But the premium must be for what is considered “acquisition indebtedness” on a “qualified residence.”

 7. When refinancing a piggyback loan, for purposes of the deduction, is the original loan amount considered the sum of the two mortgages or only the primary mortgage amount without the second lien included?